thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 	msg.angular.z=10
 	pub.publish(msg)
 ```

+* Checkpoint 5:
+Run the script with `$ python turtlebot_client.py`, it should drive the turtle in a circle.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 All rospy scripts can run with `python` command, but make sure have one and only one `roscore` running.

 # Task